paul-freeman/ceverpy/README.md

 ### Basic use

-The following code sample demonstrates the basic usage:
+The following code sample demonstrates the basic usage (these files can also be found in the ``demo`` directory):

 ```python
 import poropyck